 Imagine this: It is the 1940s.
-You’re an American, serving the US military domestically during World War II.
+You’re an American, serving the US military during World War II.
 You’re a trained pilot and your job is to fly military planes from factories to air bases around the country.
 You also test these planes, a dangerous job that has caused the death of many colleagues.
-But it’s a necessary job for the war effort as the country faces a shortage of pilots.
+But it’s necessary for the war effort as the country faces a shortage of pilots.
 The catch?
 You’re a woman.

 Rosie the Riveter was not the only working woman.
 The Women Airforce Service Pilots (WASPs), also known as “Avenger Girls,” served the military during World War II from within the US.
 Over a thousand women served, but they did not receive official military status until almost 30 years later.

 The WASPs were an elite task force, only accepting 1,879 out of the 25,000 women who applied.
 By the end of the training, only 1,074 graduated with silver wings.
 This program, led by Nancy Harkness Love and Jacqueline Cochran, was made of two groups: the Women’s Auxiliary Ferrying Squadron and the Women’s Flying Training Detachment.

 The primary role of the WASPs was to ferry planes across the country.
 But these planes were often refurbished, badly maintained, or simply broken, making these trips risky and dangerous.
 In an interview with historian Katherine Landdeck, ferrying pilot Teresa James described one of her “short trips” as full of bad weather, snakes, and scorpions.
 And yet, by the end of the war, the WASPs ferried over 12,000 planes, flying all 77 US Army Air Force planes, and logging over 60 million miles.
 They also conducted flight tests, screening out which planes could not be sent overseas.
 Over the course of the program, 38 women died.